zwicker-group/py-pde/docs/paper/paper.md

 Here, the excellent integration of `matplotlib` [@matplotlib] into ipython jupyter notebooks [@ipython] allows for an efficient workflow.

-The `py-pde` package employes a consistent object-oriented approach, where each component can be extended and some can even be used in isolation.
+The `py-pde` package employs a consistent object-oriented approach, where each component can be extended and some can even be used in isolation.
 For instance, the numba-compiled finite-difference operators, which support flexible boundary conditions, can be applied to `numpy.ndarrays` directly, e.g.,